Leta Stetter Hollingworth: Death and legacy

 Leta Hollingworth died on November 27, 1939, at the age of 53 of abdominal cancer at the Columbia University Medical Center in Manhattan.

 Hollingsworth's contributions to eugenics in American education were pivotal to the foundation and dissemination of gifted and talented programs.

 She is known for her dedication to her research participants.
 She stressed the importance of direct contact with her participants, even when her peers in the testing profession did not.
 She famously said, "The adding machine has tremendous advantages over the child as an object of intimate association.
 It has no parents; it does not lose its pocket-handkerchief; it does not kick or yell.
 All this we grant.
 Those who really study children — those who would study any individuals— must be prepared to take pains".
 She is also known for her work in the first two decades of the twentieth century that contributed in a small way to changing the views toward women that led to women having the right to vote in a nation that had too long denied them that right.
-One of her students that became well known is Carl Rogers.

 Due to her pioneering role in the study of the psychology of gifted children, in 1978 the high-IQ society Intertel instituted an annual award named in her honor for excellence in research in education and psychology of the gifted.
 The Hollingworth Award was sponsored by Intertel and the Intertel Foundation for over twenty years.
 Additional co-sponsorship by the National Association for Gifted Children was obtained since the late 90s, to which the award had been turned over circa 2001, and which has continued awarding it yearly since.